ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes.md

 Daniels parent evil???
 Perhaps they are the hooded figures?

-Millstone ranch is overrun by ghouls.
+Millstone ranch is overrun by ghouls since we killed Regis.

-We have obtained a Galpana
+We have obtained a Galpana and named him Mur.